harrietty/harrietryder.co.uk/src/blog/looking-back-feb-2019.md

 It seems like forever ago I was reflecting on January.
 At the end of January, I was chastising myself a little for taking on too much and filling up my diary with obligations and commitments, something I'm always far too tempted to do, and which I seem to not be able to moderate.

 Febrary was no different, although I've made an effort to be more conscious of what I'm saying yes to.
 I've started doing only the exercise that I really feel like doing, and not forcing myself to run every morning because it's the "right" thing to do.
 When my running bag I take running to work broke, I decided not to replace it and just enjoy cycling or walking instead.
-And when I received additional requests for mentees from <a href='https://mentorcruise.com' target='_blank'>MentorCruise</a> I decided to accept only one more applicant, who would filling a space left by a previous mentee who I now work with less regularly.
+And when I received additional requests for mentees from <a href='https://mentorcruise.com' target='_blank'>MentorCruise</a> I decided to accept only one more applicant, who would be filling a space left by a previous mentee who I now work with less regularly.

 Here are some of the other things I've enjoyed doing in February.